How a robot could be your next surgeon

 The overall market for 2017 for robotic surgical systems was valued at over $2.4 billion.

-The total market value includes robotic surgery equipment for spinal surgery, neurosurgery, minimally invasive surgery MIS (encompasses laparoscopic, gynaecological, urological, digestive tract, colorectal and cardiac surgeries), radiosurgery, catheter and orthopaedic robotic-assisted systems.
+The total market value includes robotic surgery equipment for spinal surgery, neurosurgery, minimally invasive surgery MIS (laparoscopy, gynaecological, urological, digestive tract, colorectal and cardiac surgeries), radiosurgery, catheter and orthopaedic robotic-assisted systems.

 The idea of using remote surgery can be traced back to the 1970s when NASA was experimenting with the concept by applying it to astronauts in orbit.
 The premise was that a surgical machine located on a space station could be operated by a surgeon on Earth.
 Other programmes included DARPA (Defence Advanced Research Projects Agency) which was involved in developing concepts of remote surgery in the battlefield.